 The scope of this study was to identify the factors affecting effective management of budgets in County Governments in Kenya and the various possible ways of addressing them.
-This study on the factors affecting effective management of budgets in County Governments was conducted in Makueni, Nairobi, Narok and Kakamega Counties within the period 1st October 2016 to 30thOctober 2017.
+This study on the factors affecting effective management of budgets in County Governments was conducted in Makueni, Nairobi, Narok and Kakamega counties.
 In selection of the counties, several factors were considered which included geographical position of the county, size of the county in terms of population and the level of funding from the National Government.

-The data collection was done using stratified sampling technique in departments within Counties.
+The data collection was conducted by applying stratified sampling technique in departments within Counties.
 Data for the study was collected by the use of questionnaires.
 The target population was chief officers, budget officers, and other resourceful officers working in different departments of the specified County Governments.

-It was believed that this kind of population provided an adequate base upon which a sample was drawn that was able to provide reliable results after the analysis.
-Reliable results generated led to good recommendations that if implemented would lead to solving the problem of ineffective budget management in County Governments.
+The researcher was confident that the selected population provided an adequate base upon which a sample was drawn that was able to provide reliable results after the analysis.
+The reliable results generated led to good recommendations that if implemented would lead to solving the problem of ineffective budget management in County Governments.